getAlby/js-sdk/README.md

 ## Introduction

+Build zero-custody bitcoin payments into apps with a few lines of code.

 This JavaScript SDK is for interacting with a bitcoin lightning wallet via Nostr Wallet Connect or the Alby Wallet API.

 ## Installing